het1709/cartoonifier_desktop/README.md

     - Adding more filters.
     - Creating a sister Android application.

-If you have any ideas for this project and wish to collaborate then feel free to make a pull request!
+If you have any ideas for this project and wish to collaborate then feel free to submit a pull request!